S-PScripts/incognito-v128/README.md

 ## More notes:
 - You may notice that if you go to a website you are signed in normally (e.g. outlook) in openallurls.com, you will be signed out.
 It seems like the 'normal' tab in the window is some sort of hybrid between incognito and not incognito.
-- Maybe I should call this exploit UNCOGNITO?

 ## Credits
 - Credits in https://github.com/S-PScripts/incognito-v123